 How to Cook Hard Boil Eggs to Perfection

-Use the freshest, organic eggs you can find.
-If eggs are at room temperature, cook for 10 minutes in simmering water to get the perfect hard boiled egg.
+If eggs are at room temperature, cook for 10 minutes in simmering water to get the best hard boiled egg.
 For chilled eggs out of the fridge, cook for no longer than 15 minutes.
 The cooked egg yolks should remain fluffy and maintain their lovely yellow colour.

 Chop all the remaining ingredients and assemble on a large serving plate.

-The Classic Niçoise Salad Dressing
+What is Niçoise Salad Dressing Made Of?

 How to Serve